 Some Bible scholars believe that Augustine’s allegorising is nothing like the New Testament’s way of interpreting the Old, and the latter cannot therefore be a precedent for the former.
 They believe that the New Testament is doing ‘typology’ rather than allegory, (although the difference between these two terms is also disputed).
 For them, the difference between the Early Church and the New Testament is that the Early Church used the Greek philosopher Plato to help explain elements of their interpretation, and that this was a huge mistake; therefore we cannot consider Early Church interpretations of Scripture to be trustworthy, because they are based on a non-Biblical philosophical foundation.

 Other scholars respond to the first group by saying that everyone has a philosophy arising from our culture and upbringing, and we are no different to the Early Church in that regard, except our own philosophical outlook is less influenced by Plato.
 They would suggest that modern biblical scholarship is drawing on the philosophies of the Enlightenment in how it interprets the Bible, just as the Early Church drew on ancient Greek philosophy.
 The debate quickly becomes a question of whether it is possible to read the Bible “neutrally” without any philosophical lens, or whether this is even what we should be trying to do, or whether one philosophical lens is better than another.
 I became so intrigued by this last question that I made it the subject of my Masters’ Thesis at Cambridge.
-If you’re interested enough, the thesis is available to download here.

 The debate is huge and I can’t hope to do it justice here.
 But ultimately, a lot of it comes down to how willing you are to trust the Early Church’s intuitions and assumptions when reading the Bible.
 Some people think they were basically on the wrong track from the beginning, and we need to start again today from a blank slate with our own improved methods.
 Others think that the Holy Spirit was still guiding the Church after the end of the writing of the New Testament, and that he also guided the reading of it before our own time.
 While for many years I held the former view, a while back I was persuaded over to the latter view which is the one I now hold.